vreddy9/zapi/README.md

 # Zuora Api Wrapper

 ## Config
-set credentials when makeing a new session, you can also specify the endpoint after the password ( you will need to change the endpoint in the wsdl and prod is untested )
+Set credentials when making a new session, you can also specify the endpoint after the password ( you will need to change the endpoint in the wsdl and prod is untested )

 ## Usage
 ###make a new session